 You’ll need to allow yourself more time as it’s never guaranteed that you’ll get hitch, and also to pack a full set of camping equipment (check out my recommended packing list for Patagonia for suggestions) just in case you get stuck in the middle of nowhere and have to pitch up in a spellbindingly beautiful part of Patagonia – what a shame!

-How to get to the Carretera Austral from Santiago: Sky and LATAM both fly to Puerto Montt (five per day, one-hour 45-minutes).
-Alternatively, the Navimag ferry leaves Puerto Montt and sails to Coyhaique, about half way along the Carretera Austral two times per week during the Austral summer.
+How to get to the Carretera Austral from Santiago: Sky and LATAM both fly to Puerto Montt (five per day, one-hour 45 minutes).
+Alternatively, the Navimag ferry leaves Puerto Montt and sails to Coyhaique, about halfway along the Carretera Austral two times per week during the Austral summer.

-Alternatively, there are plenty of places to stay en route.
+Where to stay along the Carretera Austral: There are plenty of places to stay en route.
 Check out this complete guide to the Carretera Austral for all my recommendations.

 5. Puerto Varas, The Lakes Region